 As we develop many great female leaders, we also seek to create an environment that attracts the best female talent from the marketplace.
-In 2018 IBM won the Catalyst Award for our global efforts to help advance women in business, making it the only company ever to have been recognised for a fourth time.
+In 2018 IBM won the Catalyst Award for our global efforts to help advance women in business.
+We were the only tech company to be honoured that year.